-To ensure equity in multiple section courses and uniformity of grades, the faculty has adopted a policy requiring that all courses taught in the first-year day, evening, and PLEAS/Part-time day program; second-year evening, part-time day, and PLEAS Civil Procedure and Property; and SCALE Periods I, II, and III must have a mean of 2.800 (plus or minus 0.05).
+To ensure equity in multiple-section courses and uniformity of grades, the faculty has adopted a policy requiring the courses listed below to have a mean of 2.800 (plus or minus 0.05).
 A minimum of 15 percent of grades in the A range (A+, A, and A-) must be awarded.
 The minimum standard deviation is .70.
+This policy does not apply to first-year spring elective courses.

+- First-year Day, Online1, and PLEAS/Part-time day courses - Second-year Evening and Online Program's Constitutional Law I and II, and Property courses - Second-year PLEAS/Part-time day Civil Procedure I and II, and Property courses; and - SCALE Periods I, II, and III courses

 All upper-division courses must have a mean of 3.000 (plus or minus one-tenth) and a median of B. As a guideline in upper-division courses, 15 percent grade in the A range (A+, A, A-) will be awarded.
 In courses with fewer than 30 students enrolled, the mean and median standards are to be used as guidelines.
 LL.M. students should refer to the Master of Laws Program Policies for applicable grading policies.